Last Updated on June 24, 2026

 King Mackerel (Kingfish)

 Kingfish are the bread-and-butter offshore target from Port Aransas, available almost year-round.
-They patrol nearshore structure, shrimp boats, and oil rigs, attacking baitfish with speed and sharp teeth.
+They patrol nearshore structures, shrimp boats, and oil rigs, attacking baitfish with speed and sharp teeth.
 Wire leaders are mandatory.

-Kings inside 20 miles are common during the summer.
-Average fish run 10-20 pounds, but the Texas record sits at 81.88 pounds.
+Kings within 20 miles are common in summer.
+Average fish weigh 10-20 pounds, but the Texas record is 81.88 pounds.

 Peak seasons: Spring through fall.
 See the full calendar →